 Manchester Food and Drink Festival – 28th September to 9th October: As with all things food and drink, there are few better events to experience a wide range of world cuisines than Manchester Food and Drink Festival.

 Cup North, Manchester – 4/5th November: This will be my first visit to Cup North, Manchester’s coffee-cum-food-festival which takes place in Victoria Warehouse on Trafford Road.
-I’m looking forward to meeting different roasters, learning about coffee making techniques and best practices as well as finding out about any coffee houses that I need to visit in the next year.
+I’m looking forward to meeting different roasters, learning about coffee making techniques and best practices.
+Cup North is also a good opportunity to find out about any coffee houses that I need to visit in the next year.

-Christmas Markets – November/December: Yes, I know we haven’t even reached Easter but there is no denying that I am a huge fan of wandering around Manchester or York Christmas markets, listening to the brass band play Fairytale of New York whilst sipping Gluehwein.
-With the vast crowds which gather at the markets in the weeks leading up to Christmas, you can’t help but feel festive and get into the spirit of Christmas whilst having a good time with your friends.
+Christmas Markets – November/December: Yes, I know we haven’t even reached Easter but there is no denying that I am a huge fan of wandering around Manchester or York Christmas markets.
+Listening to the brass band play Fairytale of New York whilst sipping Gluehwein is my idea of the perfect winter’s night.
+With the vast crowds which gather at the markets in the weeks leading up to Christmas, you can’t help but feel festive.
+The Christmas Markets are the perfect way to get into the spirit of Christmas whilst having a good time with your friends.